Saw Movies Streaming: How To Watch The Horror Movies Online

 Saw V (2008)

-Five new victims are put to the test under the tutelage of Jigsaw’s new successor, Det.
+Five new subjects are put to the test under the tutelage of Jigsaw’s new successor, Det.
 Lt.
 Mark Hoffman (Costas Mandylor), whom Agent Strahm (Patterson) intends to bring to justice.
-Melton and Dunstan are back as the writers of Saw V, but at the helm this time is first-time director David Hackl, who would also go on to direct an all-star cast in 2015’s Into the Grizzly Maze.
+Melton and Dunstan are back as the writers of Saw V, but at the helm is first-time director David Hackl, who would also go on to direct an all-star cast in 2015’s Into the Grizzly Maze.

-Stream Saw V on Pluto TV.
+Stream Saw V on The Roku Channel.

-Rent (or buy) Saw V on Amazon (opens in new tab).
+Rent or buy Saw V on Amazon.

 Tanedra Howard in Saw VI.